Peter the Great St. Petersburg Polytechnic University: Revolution

 On June 5, 1918 the institute was renamed to First Polytechnic Institute (with the Second Polytechnic Institute being the former Women's Polytechnic Institute).
 In November 1918 Sovnarkom abolished all forms of scientific decrees, licenses and certifications.
 There remained only two positions for the faculty: Professor (that required three years of engineering experience) and instructor (with no formal requirements at all).
 Departments were renamed Faculties (факультеты), and the director became rector.
 A Soviet (Council) of 11 professors and 15 students was given the main authority in the Institute.
-One of these 15 students in the Soviet was Pyotr Kapitsa, a future Nobel-prize winner in physics.
-In March 1919 two additional faculties were formed: the Faculty of Physics and Mechanics (fizikomekhanicheskij) and Chemical (khimicheskij).
+One of these 15 students in the Soviet was Pyotr Kapitsa, a future Nobel-Prize winner in physics.
 The Faculty of Physics and Mechanics, headed at that time by Abram Ioffe, focused on atomic and the solid state physics.

 In winter of 1918/1919 there were food shortages and no heating on campus due to fuel shortages; many students and faculty members died of starvation and freezing temperatures.
-In the beginning 1919 there were only around 500 students at the University.
+In the beginning 1919 there were only around 500 students at the university.
 In August 1919 the new semester started but on August 24 all the students were mobilized to fight Yudenich army.
 The Institute itself was encircled by stanchions and barbed wire and transformed into a Red Army fortification.
 After December 1919 the Institute was completely empty.